Ending a Lease

 Scenario 1: No outstanding balance and no deposit to refund

-Scenario 2: Withholding deposits for charges
+Scenario 2: Withholding deposits for outstanding charges

 • In the Lease Balance summary, you will see the Lease Outstanding Balance and Deposits Held amounts.
 In the Actions section, use the Withhold Deposit button to pay the outstanding balance using a deposit.